pbouda/peterbouda.eu/content/pages/apps.rst

 Apps
 ====

-This section presents some of the apps that I developed for Windows and Windows Phone.
+This section presents the apps that I developed and published.

 Music In The Sky - OneDrive Music Player
 ----------------------------------------